A map of human experience,

 Individual Participants

-The people whose sessions compound the Archive's value over time — making neural recordings on Ground and choosing, on their own terms, what to share.
+The people whose sessions compound the Archive's value over time — making neural recordings on Psyntient Ground and choosing, on their own terms, what to share.

 § 07 — Market Opportunity